v8/v8.dev/src/docs/profile.md

 ./chrome --js-flags='--prof' --no-sandbox 'http://localhost:8080/'
 ```

-When preparing the test case, make sure it begins its work immediately upon load, and simply close Chrome when the computation is done (hit Alt+F4), so that you only have the ticks you care about in the log file.
+When preparing the test case, make sure it begins its work immediately upon load, and close Chrome when the computation is done (hit Alt+F4), so that you only have the ticks you care about in the log file.
 Also note that web workers aren’t yet profiled correctly with this technique.

-Then, process the `v8.log` file with the tick-processor script that ships with V8 (or the new practical web version):
+Then, process the `v8.log` file with the `tick-processor` script that ships with V8 (or the new practical web version):

 ```bash
 v8/tools/linux-tick-processor v8.log